-For anyone who ends up working in their college town, there is usually just a few miles difference between learning skills in the classroom and applying them to real-world situations.
+For those who end up working in their college town, there are usually just a few miles difference between learning skills in the classroom and applying them to real-world situations.
 For Joey Couch, there are 5,300 miles.

-Since his deployment in Ali Al Salem, the site of a U.S. Air Force base in Kuwait, Couch has put his associate and bachelor degrees to use in Transportation Management Operations, processing all incoming and outgoing military deliveries, from the smallest shipments of nuts and bolts to cargo as big as an aircraft engine.
+Since his deployment in Ali Al Salem, the site of a U.S. Air Force base in Kuwait, Couch has put his associate’s and bachelor’s degrees to use in Transportation Management Operations, processing all incoming and outgoing military deliveries, from the smallest shipments of nuts and bolts to cargo as big as an aircraft engine.

 With less than a month of his deployment to go at the time of his interview, Couch says, “I’ve been ready [to come back], but I have a mission while we’re here, and I’ve learned so much over here as a customs agent for our base.”

 His most rewarding—and challenging—experience has been working with the local people.
-Not only has the language barrier posed a problem but also a huge economic gap means Couch is constantly adapting to the diverse needs and backgrounds of the Kuwaiti people.
+Not only has the language barrier posed a problem but also a huge economic gap means Couch has constantly had to adapt to the diverse needs and backgrounds of the Kuwaiti people.

 “What’s best is to just try to understand them and piece things together the best we can,” Couch says.
 “Whenever you are attempting to work with them, they’ll work with you, 100 percent.”